Best Sleeping Bag | Australia 2025

 Fill - Thermolink Synth

-Pros - Comfortable, machine washable, quality construction
+Pros - Comfy, machine washable, well-made

 Sea to Summit Trek Down -9